jbiblio/sensors/README.md

 - a Vaillant heating system, based on a heat pump with a hot water reservoir
 - some smart smart plugs from Gosund running Tasmota with power measurment.

-All sensors dump their measurements via MQTT into an Influx2DB, which is than queried by Grafana.
+All sensors dump their measurements via MQTT or Prometheus endpoint into an Influx2DB, which is than queried by Grafana.

 ## Zigbee sensors
-To connect the Zigbee sensors to MQTT, we need a ConBee II USB adapter from Phoscon, as well as the ConBee software.
+To collect information from the Zigbee/Aqara sensors to InfluxDB2, we need a ConBee II USB adapter from Phoscon, as well as the ConBee software.

 The installation is inspired by https://github.com/deconz-community/deconz-docker.